p4k03n4t0r/python-gadgets/README.md

 ## Exploits explained

 Let's dive into the first exploit using the classes `_FunctionGenerator` and `_class_resolver` to see exactly what is happening.
-Since we have the code of the server, we can debug it and see how it handles the message of the exploit.
-We can see that the deserialized message results in the following Python object:
+Since the code of the server is available, it can be debugged and seen how it handles the message of the exploit.
+The deserialized message results in the following Python object:

 ![Debug 1](resources/debug1.png)